 Dr. Mark Summers

-Mark Summers is Chief Strategy Officer for Emissions Reduction Alberta (ERA).
-He is responsible for the development, coordination, and implementation of key strategic initiatives, partnerships, external relations, and stakeholder engagement that demonstrate and communicate ERA’s unique value proposition.
-Prior to his current position, Mark was Executive Director of Technology and Innovation, leading ERA’s technology investment process and project management activities.
+Mark Summers is the Chief Innovation Officer for Emissions Reduction Alberta (ERA).
+In this role, he leads ERA’s technology strategy development and innovation funding initiatives.
+Prior to his current position, Mark was Chief Strategy Officer, leading ERA’s strategic initiatives, partnerships, external relations, and stakeholder engagement, and was previously Executive Director, Technology and Innovation, leading ERA’s technology investment process and project management activities.

 Mark’s background includes technology investment program and portfolio management, renewable energy technology, and climate change policy.
 Prior to joining ERA, he was Director of Renewable Energy Innovation at Alberta Innovates.
 He has also served as a Climate Change Engineer in the Climate Change Secretariat for the Government of Alberta, and a researcher at the University of Alberta.
 Mark is a Professional Engineer who holds a BSc in Engineering Physics and a PhD in Nanostructured Engineering from the University of Alberta.